Sathvik-Rao/ClipCascade/README.md

 ### 🐧⌨️ Linux Terminal-Based Application (non-GUI):

 This guide provides step-by-step instructions to install ClipCascade on Debian/Ubuntu and Fedora-based systems.
 While the commands are tailored for these distributions, the process can be adapted for other Linux distros with some tweaks.
 You can find the code for Linux in the [Releases page](https://github.com/Sathvik-Rao/ClipCascade/releases) as `ClipCascade_Linux_Terminal.zip`.
 Navigate to the `ClipCascade/` folder, where you can find `main.py`, and open the terminal in that location.
-> **Note:** A GUI-based implementation is available for users who prefer a more intuitive, visual interface over the terminal setup.
+> **Note:** A GUI-based implementation is available for users who prefer a more intuitive, visual interface over the terminal setup. [see here](https://github.com/Sathvik-Rao/ClipCascade#%EF%B8%8F-linux-desktop-application-gui)

 #### Step 1: Update System and Install Required Packages